PDXbaap/design/finance_architecture.md

     }
     ```
 8. The *x-chain mediator* on all stakeholders of the *mediation transaction* receives the above *commit_prep_request* event, then calls the prep_commit method of its *local execuator* respectively.
-9. Each *x-chain mediator* of the stakeholders of the *mediatation transaction* (*tx-{x}*), gets the optional confidential data from its local *messaging* service by ref id, then calls its *local executor* to check authorization and fesibility and return vote (Y/N), possibly time-locks the per-contract state for commit.
+9. Each *x-chain mediator* of the stakeholders of the *mediatation transaction* (*tx-{x}*), gets the optional confidential data from its local *messaging* service by ref id, then calls its *local executor* to check authorization and fesibility and return vote (Y/N), possibly time-locks the per-contract Contract_State for commit.
 10. Each *x-chain mediator* of the stakeholders, sends a *commit_prep_response* (*tx-{x}.0*) to the *mediator* smart contract on the *mediation chain*
     ```
     {
       "ref": "af627cae-eee9-47e9-aa6a-5ae9435b1fea",
       "type": "commit_prep_response",
       "vote": "YES | NO",
-      "stat": "SHA3 of per-contract state root", # optional "proof": "zero knowledge proof", # optional
+      "stat": "SHA3 of per-contract Contract_State root", # optional
+      "proof": "zero knowledge proof", # optional
       "parties": [ # unless deligated, only one tied to signing key will be taken.
           {"uuid": "af627cae-eee9-47e9-aa6a-5ae9435b1feA"},